eic/snippets/JetsAndHF/ML_HF_Reconstruction/Readme.md

 source Run_ML_withData.sh
 ```

-## Tutorial for D0 Reconstruction in the ePIC experiment
+## Tutorial for D0 Reconstruction with ML in the ePIC experiment

 If you want to get familiar with hipe4ml, the following tutorials are available: